Ohio Valley University: Athletics

-Men's Soccer
+Men's soccer

-The OVU men's soccer program reached the NCAA Division II tournament in 2017 (Sweet 16, final ranking #8), 2018 (Elite 8, final ranking #10), and 2019 (Sweet 16, final ranking #18).

-The 2017 team entered the NCAA tournament as the #1 seed in the Midwest Regional.
-The team spent two weeks early in the 2018 season ranked #2 in national polls.
-The 2019 season included a 1-0 victory over eventual 2019 NCAA Division II national champion University of Charleston.
+The OVU men's soccer program reached the NCAA Division II tournament in 2017 (Sweet 16, final ranking No. 8), 2018 (Elite 8, final ranking No. 10), and 2019 (Sweet 16, final ranking No. 18).
+The 2017 team entered the NCAA tournament as the No. 1 seed in the Midwest Regional.
+The team spent two weeks early in the 2018 season ranked No. 2 in national polls.
+The 2019 season included a 1–0 victory over eventual 2019 NCAA Division II national champion University of Charleston.

 In response to COVID-19, the fall 2020 season was moved to the spring of 2021 for all NCAA schools.
 The 2020–21 season began with a 1–1 draw with eventual 2020 NCAA Division I national champion Marshall University on February 13, 2021, in Huntington, West Virginia.
-Marshall was ranked #9 in Division I, and the Fighting Scots were less than four minutes away from a huge upset before the Thundering Herd tied the match late on a corner kick.
+Marshall was ranked No. 9 in Division I, and the Fighting Scots were less than four minutes away from a huge upset before the Thundering Herd tied the match late on a corner kick.
 Neither team scored in the two overtime sessions.
 The team completed the G-MAC regular season and tournament with an 11-0-0 record.
 Due to the ongoing COVID-19 pandemic, the NCAA opted not to hold a Division II national tournament for the 2020-2021 sports year.
-While no national champion was crowned, the Fighting Scots finished the season ranked #3 in the final edition of the Division II United Soccer Coaches poll.
+While no national champion was crowned, the Fighting Scots finished the season ranked No. 3 in the final edition of the Division II United Soccer Coaches poll.

-Women's Soccer
+Women's soccer

-The OVU women's soccer team earned a trip to the NAIA national tournament in the fall of 2021 after finishing the season undefeated (13-0) and winning the RSC tournament.
+The OVU women's soccer team earned a trip to the NAIA national tournament in the fall of 2021 after finishing the season undefeated (13–0) and winning the RSC tournament.
 The program also played in two NCAA Division II tournaments (2017 and 2018), reaching the 2nd round in 2018.
 Both appearances followed wins in G-MAC tournament finals.

 In 2002, goalkeeper Lisa Dingley set NCAA all-division records for saves per game (25.88) and total saves for the season (414).
 She also holds the NCAA Division II record for career saves per game (20.19, 626 saves in 31 career games).
 OVU women's soccer can be found in the NCAA Division II record book again in 2004 for allowing the most goals (31) and the most points (74) in a single game versus Wheeling Jesuit.
-In 2017, the team coached by Luis Rincon tied a NCAA Division II mark by having the largest win-loss turnaround in consecutive years (2016: 1-15-1, 2017: 16-1-3).
+In 2017, the team coached by Luis Rincon tied an NCAA Division II mark by having the largest win-loss turnaround in consecutive years (2016: 1–15–1, 2017: 16–1–3).
 These records still stand.